-To use the 4th and 5th axes as the rotary axis, follow the rules shown below in addition to the rules for setting X-, Y, and Z-axes.
+To use the 4th axis as the rotary axis, follow the rules shown below in addition to the rules for setting X-, Y-, and Z-axes.

 (1) Compensation Interval

 The compensation interval should be more than 6000 pulses and the quotient obtained by dividing 360000 by the compensation interval become a positive integer.